 While the Island doesn’t currently have any Michelin-stars they certainly still have some high-end, Michelin-rated spots such as Thompson’s, Newport and the freshly revamped Aquitania restaurant at the Seaview Hotel, near Ryde.

 If you’re looking for something a little bit more relaxed then head for The Freshwater Coffee House.
 This little spot serves up fantastic homemade cakes (the vegan gingerbread is amazing), lunch specials and has a super relaxed and family-friendly vibe (they’ve also got drawers full of toys to distract the littlies so they won’t snaffle your brownie).

-And, if you fancy grabbing something for a picnic then check out Bembridge’s WW Woodford.
-Not only does this butcher have some of the funniest staff I’ve ever met, but James Martin TV-chef extraordinaire declared the sausage rolls his favourite ever and I can concur they’re pretty damn good.
+Fancy grabbing something for a picnic?
+Check out Bembridge’s WW Woodford.
+Not only does this butcher have some of the funniest staff I’ve ever met, but James Martin TV-chef extraordinaire declared the sausage rolls his favourite ever.
+I can concur, they’re pretty damn good.

 If you fancy getting all “one with nature” but without any of the actual… you know, nature… then check out Glamping The Wight Way, just outside of Freshwater.
 These ginormous safari tents (largest on the Island, in fact) are incredible with super luxe interiors carved by hand by a local craftsman and 90% of the wood comes from the Island itself.
 With two bathrooms, an outdoor shower, super comfy king-sized beds and a generous deck and living space, this is luxury glamping to the extreme.

 Another fab glamping spot is Sibbecks Farm in Whitwell.
 This is part of a smallholding and gives you a chance to get outdoors and even help out with the animals while you stay.
 It even has its very own stream for the kids to paddle in as well.